-Kevin Latimer is the Managing Partner of Cox & Palmer, Halifax office, and a recognized professional in Administrative and Public Law, Corporate and Commercial Litigation, and Labour and Employment Law.
+Kevin Latimer is a Partner at Cox & Palmer, Halifax office, and a recognized professional in Administrative and Public Law, Corporate and Commercial Litigation, and Labour and Employment Law.
 A graduate of Mount Allison University (BA), with a Master of Arts from Carleton University, and a Law Degree from Dalhousie.
 Kevin is passionate about the transformative power of music and the arts.
 He serves as a Governor of the Atlantic School of Theology (AST) and is a former Governor of the Nova Scotia College of Art and Design.

 Serving as Chair of the Board of NYO Canada between 2012 and 2017, Todd Buchanan is currently a partner with KPMG, LLP in Toronto.
 Currently working as the as the National Leader, Accounting Advisory Services, Todd has spent 24 years auditing and consulting with both large multi-national public companies and private companies.
 Todd earned his B. Commerce (Accounting) at McMaster University and earned his C.A in 1993.